Place-based collaboration

 Place matters.
 Every region has its own strengths, challenges and opportunities, and our approach recognises that real change starts locally, in partnership with the people closest to the issues.

-Through our Place-Based Collaboration approach, we are supporting Mayoral Combined Authorities to create more connected and equitable systems and improve outcomes for children and young people across education, employment and skills - and using that local insight to influence change at a national level.
+Through our Place-Based Collaboration approach, we are supporting mayoral combined authorities and the Greater London Authority to create more connected and equitable systems and improve outcomes for children and young people across education, employment and skills - and using that local insight to influence change at a national level.

 Why place-based collaboration matters